-We regret that these additional measures may cause some inconvenience; however, the safety and wellbeing of IOM’s clients and staff are of the utmost importance.
-We thank you in advance for your understanding and cooperation as we work to ensure that our MHAC is a safe and secure environment for all clients and staff, and that clients in need of medical attention are identified promptly and provided with the appropriate guidance.
+We regret that these additional measures may cause some inconvenience; however, the safety and well-being of IOM’s clients and staff are of the utmost importance.
+We thank you in advance for your understanding and cooperation as we ensure that our MHAC is a safe and secure environment for all clients and staff and that clients in need of medical attention are identified promptly and provided with the appropriate guidance.

 Please do not hesitate to ask a staff member if you have any questions.

 The mode of payment is Mpesa Paybill only and the invoice together with MPESA payment details will be issued at the clinic.